Whopper92/build-metrics-server/README.md

 ### Configuring a database

 The default data store for this app is a PostgreSQL database, which can be run either on the same host as the webserver or remotely.
+This database holds two tables, one of which details individual builds while the other contains information about shipped packages.

-The schema of this database exists as follows, where each row represents a single package build:
+The schema of the first table exists as follows, where each row represents a single package build:

 <pre>
        Column       |          Type          |                      Modifiers                       | Storage  | Description